 In January 2010, the Government of Guyana allocated office space for the Commission’s Secretariat in the National Exhibition Site, Sophia.
 In 2011 the Commission was fully operational.
 The CCAC Secretariat is headed by a Director who oversees the Competition Policy Unit and the Consumer Affairs Unit as well as the administrative and finance functions of the Commission.

-The Commissioners are appointed by the Honourable Minister of Business and approved by Cabinet Decision as mandated by the Competition and Fair Trading Act, 2006 (CFTA) and the Consumer Affairs Act, 2011 (CAA).
+The Commissioners are appointed by the Honourable Minister of Tourism, Industry and Commerce and approved by Cabinet Decision as mandated by the Competition and Fair Trading Act, 2006 (CFTA) and the Consumer Affairs Act, 2011 (CAA).

 The functions of the CCAC include the following:

 - to investigate complaints by agencies and consumers and determine if there has been contravention of the CFTA and the CAA;

 - to take prescribed actions should there be contravention of the law;

 - to provide information to consumers on their rights and to enable them to make informed choices;

 - to advise the Minister on matters as it relates to the CFTA and the CAA;